News + Trends

 Translation: machine translated

-The Halo development studio 343 Industries has been hit by the wave of layoffs at Microsoft.
-Rumour has it that the sci-fi franchise will be developed further by other studios in the future.
+The Halo development studio 343 Industries has been hit by the wave of redundancies at Microsoft.
+According to rumours, the sci-fi franchise will be further developed by other studios in future.

 Microsoft is laying off over 10,000 employees.
 This also affects the Xbox Game Studios - specifically: The Coalition ("Gears of War"), Bethesda ("Fallout", "The Elder Scrolls", "Starfield") and 343 Industries ("Halo").